 Opening Hours: Weekdays 10 am-6 pm |Weekends 9 am-6 pm

 Price: ¥3,800 (A$51.10) per person, under 2 and under free.
 Or if you book with Klook you can save where tickets are ¥1,976 (A$26.57).
 Click here to book your discounted tickets.

-When it comes to visiting Tokyo with kids, Disneyland would have to be one of the Tokyo top attractions.
+When it comes to visiting Tokyo with kids, Disneyland would have to be one of the Tokyo top attractions and a great day trip from Tokyo.
 Disneyland Tokyo will not disappoint, especially for those smaller kids.
 From the incredible rides such as splash mountain, space mountain, buzz lightyear, Haunted mansion to the restaurants, shopping and much much more.

 If you have been to Disneyland anywhere else in the world, you can pretty much expect the same sort of thing.
 If you want to try something a little different, check out Disneysea which is right next to Disneyland.

 Opening Hours: 8 am to 10 pm daily

 Price: Adults ¥7500 (A$101)|Youth 12-17 years ¥6,500 (A$87.40)|Children 4-11 years ¥4,900 (A$66)|Children 3 and under free admission.
 For slightly discounted tickets buy online via Get Your Guide where tickets are Adults ¥7422 (A$100)|Youth 12-17 years ¥6,474 (A$87)|Children 4-11 years ¥4,895 (A$66).
 Click here to book your tickets with Get Your Guide.

 One of the best ways to get to Disneyland is via train or bus transfer.
 If you want to take the bus, click here to book your tickets.